 Questions may be directed to SABR Director of Operations Jeff Schatzki.

-Note: An applicant may also apply for a Yoseloff scholarship to attend the SABR 45 Annual Convention in Chicago (that application form will be made available when SABR 45 registration opens.)
+Note: An applicant may also apply for a Yoseloff scholarship to attend the SABR 46 Annual Convention in Miami (that application form will be made available when SABR 46 registration opens in early 2016.)
 However, an applicant can only be awarded one scholarship, so if applying for both scholarships, the applicant must indicate which scholarship is preferred.
 Any previous winner of a Yoseloff scholarship is not eligible for a future scholarship.
 In addition, any participant in the Diamond Dollars Case Competition is not eligible for the Analytics scholarship.

 About SABR: The Society for American Baseball Research encourages the study of baseball, past and present, as a significant athletic and social institution; encourages further research and literary efforts to establish the accurate historical record of baseball; and helps disseminate educational, historical and research information about baseball.
 Since its founding in August 1971, SABR has published more than 100 books or journals, has created more than two dozen research committees, and held countless meetings where members have presented their research.